-- 2. One Ancient Society
+- 2. One 'Ancient Societies' topic

-- 3. One Personality in Their Times
+- 3. One 'Personalities in their Times' topic

-- 4. One Historical Period
+- 4. One 'Historical Periods' topic

 The HSC History Extension Course involves the study and evaluation of the ideas and processes used by historians to produce history.
 In Part 1 of the course, students investigate the question, 'What is history?', through readings compiled in a source book and through one case study.
 In Part II, students design, undertake and communicate a personal historical inquiry.